kleberandrade/attraction-repulsion-force-unity/README.md

   <img src="Images/eq2.png">
 </p>

 Finally, we calculate the vector force according to the attraction or repulsion function.
-Where *f* is the vector force applied to the object, *\sigma* is the type of (none, repulsion or attraction) and *m* is the mass of the object.
+Where *f* is the vector force applied to the object, *σ* is the type of (none, repulsion or attraction) and *m* is the mass of the object.

 <p align="center">
   <img src="Images/eq3.png">